BartMassey/ao-fec-rs/README.md

 This Rust library crate wraps Keith Packard's Forward Error Correction C code from AltOS <git:git.gag.com/fw/altos>.
-See the `csrc/` directory for the underlying code.
+See the `csrc/` directory for the underlying code and details.

 # Acknowledgments